AgoraIO-Community/VideoUIKit-macOS/Sources/Agora-Video-UIKit/AgoraUIKit.docc/Quickstart UIKit.md

 ### Installation

 Installation is made incredibly easy with Swift Package Manager.
-[Swift Package Index](https://swiftpackageindex.com/AgoraIO-Community/VideoUIKit-iOS) is a great resource to find out how it all works.
+[Swift Package Index](https://swiftpackageindex.com/AgoraIO-Community/VideoUIKit-macOS) is a great resource to find out how it all works.

 > Make sure you select at least the package product `AgoraUIKit` when prompted by Xcode.

-CocoaPods installation is also available, with the pod name `'AgoraUIKit_iOS'`
+CocoaPods installation is also available, with the pod name `'AgoraUIKit_macOS'`

 ### Creating an Agora Video Viewer